fabric8io/fabric8/app/site/readme-build.md

 Be sure to check out the [committer instructions](http://174.129.32.31:8080/) on how to fork this repo and submit Pull Requests

-Building fabric8
+Building Fabric8
 ============

-Build fabric8 and run the associated smoke tests
+Build Fabric8 and run the associated smoke tests

     > mvn clean install

-Build Fuse A-MQ  (to be removed) and run the associated tests
+Build Fabric8 Tomcat and run the associated tests

-    > mvn -Pamq clean install
+    > mvn -Ptomcat clean install

-Build Fuse ESB  (to be removed) and run the associated tests
+Build Fabric8 WildFly and run the associated tests

-    > mvn -Pesb clean install
+    > mvn -Pwildfly clean install

-Build fabric8 using latest hawtio Snapshot and run the associated tests
+Build Fabric8 using latest hawtio Snapshot and run the associated tests

     > mvn -Phawtio-snapshot clean install

-Build all modules and run the associated smoke tests

-    > mvn -Pall clean install

 Note, to avoid getting prompted for a gpg key add **-Dgpg.skip=true**